-Located in the region of Townsville, out near Hervey Range and at the southern end of the Paluma Range, Mt Cataract is at an elevation of 721m with a width at the base of 3.5 km and is in close proximity to Mt Black (410m) & Mt Kataughal (389m).
-The terrain around Mount Cataract is mainly hilly and is very sparsely populated, with 4 inhabitants per square kilometer.
-The nearest larger community is Toomulla, 19.2 km north of Mount Cataract.
-Mount Cataract State Forest covers an area of about around 2,400 hectares.
+Located in the region of Townsville, out near Hervey Range and at the southern end of the Paluma Range, Mt Cataract is at an elevation of 721 m with a width at the base of 3.5 km and is in close proximity to Mt Black (410 m) and Mt Kataughal (389 m).
+The terrain around Mount Cataract is mainly hilly and is very sparsely populated, with approximately 4 inhabitants per square kilometer.
+The nearest larger community is Toomulla, 19 km north of Mount Cataract.
+Mount Cataract State Forest was amalgamated into Clemant State Forest in 2014 and covers an area of about around 2,400 hectares at the southern end.

 In the surroundings around Mount Cataract, mainly green-green deciduous forest grows.
-The annual average temperature in the funnel is 21°C. The warmest month is December, when the average temperature is 24°C, and the coldest is July, with 17°C. Average annuality is 1,014 millimeters.
-The rainy month is February, with an average of 254 mm rainfall, and the driest is September, with 6 mm rainfall.
-The mountain contributes some flow into the Black River.
+The annual average temperature in the funnel is 21°C. The warmest month is December, when the average temperature is 24°C, and the coldest is July, with 17°C. Average annuality rainfall is 1,014 millimeters.
+The wettest month is February, with an average of 254 mm rainfall, and the driest is September, with 6 mm rainfall.
+The mountain range contributes to Black River's volume.

-The best route to the summit is via the ridgeline which offer easy walking and views of the surrounding countryside as your gain elevation.
-Good views of Mt Margaret, Frederick Peak and South Pinnacle.
+One of the potential routes to the summit is via the ridgeline which offer easy walking and great views of the surrounding countryside (Mt Margaret, Frederick Peak and South Pinnacle) as your gain elevation.

 How to get there

-Mill Rd services the properties in the area and a quarry on Mt Black.
-The road stops 2km short of the base of the mountain however the abandoned Greenvale Railway line continues on past the mountain.
-The rails have been long taken up and the track could be driven on by a 4WD however you can't go far before coming to a locked gate on the line.
+It use to be accessed via Mill Rd and the old Greenvale Line.
+Mill Rd services the properties in the area and a quarry on Mount Black.
+The road stops 2 km short of the base of the mountain however the abandoned Greenvale Railway line continues on past the mountain.
+The rails have been long taken up and the track was once a place for recreation where Townsville Rockwheelers, the 4WD club and dirtbikes went.
+These days you can't go far before coming to a locked gate on the line.

-There are patches of lantana and vines that you may have to cut your way through closer to the summit.
+There are patches of lantana and vines that you may have to bash your way through closer to the summit.
 A survey pole marks the top of Mt Cataract where you can see the old remains of a trig point - probably installed during the war.
-The creek bed near the summit is filled with lantana thanks to Cycolone Yasi kocking out the canopy.
+The creek bed near the summit is filled with lantana thanks to Cyclone Yasi knocking out the canopy.